rm335/dumpert-apple-tv/README.md

   <img src="https://img.shields.io/badge/build%20system-XcodeGen-blue?style=flat" alt="XcodeGen">
 </p>

-An unofficial [Dumpert](https://www.dumpert.nl) client for Apple TV, built with Swift 6.0 and SwiftUI.
+**DumpertTV** is an unofficial [Dumpert](https://www.dumpert.nl) app for **Apple TV** — a native **tvOS** client built with **Swift 6** and **SwiftUI** that lets you browse, search and stream Dumpert videos on the big screen.
+Watch Toppers, Nieuw and the Classics, with Top Shelf integration, CloudKit sync across your Apple TVs, and SharePlay for watching together.
+Free public TestFlight beta below.

 > **Disclaimer**
 >